canonical/kafka-k8s-operator/docs/reference/r-requirements.md

 ## Juju version

-The charm currently runs both on [Juju 2.9 LTS](https://github.com/juju/juju/releases) and [Juju 3.1](https://github.com/juju/juju/releases), although 2.9 is now deprecated and support on this juju version may be discontinued in future charm release.
+The charm currently runs both on [Juju 2.9 LTS](https://github.com/juju/juju/releases) and [Juju 3.1](https://github.com/juju/juju/releases), although 2.9 is now deprecated and support on this Juju version may be discontinued in future charm release.
 We therefore advise new deployments to be carried out on Juju 3.

 For migration of the deployment from a Juju 2.9 to a 3.x controller, please [get in touch](/t/13107) with the product team.